ordina-jworks/ordina-jworks.github.io/_posts/2017-09-24-Unit-testing-in-angular.md

 ## Async, fakeAsync, tick
 Angular is full of Observables and writing tests for them is a little trickier.
 You might also be using `setTimeout` and `setInterval`.
-To cope with all that, there's the `async` and `fakeAsync` function.
+To cope with all that, Angular provides the `async` and `fakeAsync` function.
 You can simply wrap your test in an `async` and it should only finish after all async calls are finished.
 If you want to have more control, you can wrap the test in a `fakeAsync` instead.
 Then the `tick()` function can be called to advance time with one tick.